 Legal Consequences for the Elder Abuse

+In many elder abuse California cases, victims and their families pursue both criminal accountability and civil compensation for the harm caused.
 When elder abuse is confirmed, the consequences can be severe, both criminally and civilly.
-California law holds abusers, caregivers, and negligent facilities accountable through legal penalties that reflect the harm done to vulnerable seniors.
-Knowing the full scope of what can happen to someone who commits elder abuse is essential, especially if you’re considering taking legal action.
+California law holds abusers, caregivers, and negligent facilities accountable through legal penalties that reflect the harm inflicted on vulnerable seniors.
+Understanding the potential legal consequences is important, especially for families considering legal action.

-At Moran Law, our seasoned nursing home abuse attorneys fight to ensure that abusers don’t just face administrative consequences — they face real justice.
+At Moran Law, our experienced nursing home abuse attorneys fight to ensure that abusers do not face only administrative consequences, but are held fully accountable under the law.

 Criminal Charges (Assault, Neglect, Financial Exploitation)